DavidRR-F/Obsidian/Networking/Network +/Flashcards/DNS.md

 🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS SRV Record) (: Identifies the hostname and port number of servers offering specific services, such as LDAP, SIP, or XMPP)
 🃟 Flaschcard: (-1, 0, DNS) (: Identifies the hostname and port number of servers offering specific services, such as LDAP, SIP, or XMPP) (: What is a DNS SRV Record)

-🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS TXT Record) (: Allows administrators to insert arbitrary text into a DNS record; often used for verifying domain ownership, implementing email security measures like SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting, and Conformance))
+🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS TXT Record) (: Allows administrators to insert arbitrary text into a DNS record; often used for verifying domain ownership, implementing email security measures like SPF (Sender Policy Framework)
 ❌️🃟 Flaschcard: (-1, 0, DNS) (: Allows administrators to insert arbitrary text into a DNS record; often used for verifying domain ownership, implementing email security measures like SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting, and Conformance)) (: What is a DNS TXT Record)

 🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS SPF Record) (: Used to specify which mail servers are permitted to send email on behalf of a domain, aiming to reduce spam.
-(Note: While SPF was historically implemented as a separate record type, it is now typically included as part of a TXT record)
+(Note)
 🃟 Flaschcard: (-1, 0, DNS) (: Used to specify which mail servers are permitted to send email on behalf of a domain, aiming to reduce spam.
-(Note: While SPF was historically implemented as a separate record type, it is now typically included as part of a TXT record) (: What is a DNS SPF Record)
+(Note) (: What is a DNS SPF Record)

-🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS NAPTR Record) (: Used in dynamic delegation discovery systems that implement ENUM (E.164 Number Mapping) and other services to map telephone numbers and other identifiers to URIs (Uniform Resource Identifiers) and DNS records)
+🃟 Flaschcard: (-1, 0, DNS) (: What is a DNS NAPTR Record) (: Used in dynamic delegation discovery systems that implement ENUM (E.164 Number Mapping)
 ❌️🃟 Flaschcard: (-1, 0, DNS) (: Used in dynamic delegation discovery systems that implement ENUM (E.164 Number Mapping) and other services to map telephone numbers and other identifiers to URIs (Uniform Resource Identifiers) and DNS records) (: What is a DNS NAPTR Record)

 🃟 Flaschcard: (-1, 0, DNS) (: What is DDNS - Dynamic DNS) (a service that automatically updates the DNS records for a domain name in real-time, reflecting changes in the IP address of a host that may frequently change: )